 It is not to say that trekking in the Langtang region in summer and winter is not worth it or impossible.
 They have their own perks too.
 You can trek quite peacefully even in a popular trail like Langtang Valley trek in off-seasons.
 You get to enjoy the clear views of the mountains in winter.

 But, if you don’t want to take the risk and trek in a traditional way, autumn and spring are the best time for Langtang Valley trek.
-In Nepal Autumn starts from mid September and stays till November and coincides with major festive season of Dashain and Tihar.
+In Nepal Autumn starts from mid-September and stays till November and coincides with the major festive season of Dashain and Tihar.
 Spring starts from March and stays till April where Nepalese New Year also falls.

 One of the best things about trekking in autumn and spring is that you don’t have to face extreme weather and rainfalls.
 Trekking for multiple hours a day for a week can be pretty tough.
 If it gets too hot or too cold or if the trails are slippery with rain, it can create extra challenges.